b1naryzer0/JavaBeginnerStuff/README.md

 # javabeginnerstuff
-a bit java for beginners
+a little bit of java for beginners for me to learn this language